FedHK-MVFC: Federated Heat Kernel Multi-View Clustering: Federated HK-MVFC

 \item \textbf{Unique Subproblem Solutions:} Each subproblem (updating $U$, $A$, or $V$ while fixing others) has a unique solution.
-For membership updates, the strictly positive denominators in Eq. \ref{eqn:diff_U_FedHKMVFC} ensure uniqueness since FKED values are always positive for distinct data points and cluster centers.
-For cluster center updates, the weighted exponential terms in Eq. \ref{eqn:diff_A_FedHKMVFC} create a strictly convex weighted least-squares problem with a unique minimum.
-For view weight updates, the strictly decreasing nature of the power function with exponent $-1/(\alpha-1)$ in Eq. \ref{eqn:diff_V_FedHKMVFC} guarantees uniqueness of the normalized solution. \end{itemize}

-These conditions are satisfied by construction, as the FKED function is continuous and bounded, the probability simplex constraints define compact convex sets, and the update rules yield unique solutions when the denominators are non-zero (guaranteed by the strict positivity of FKED values and the non-degeneracy assumption that no data points are identical to cluster centers).
+For membership updates, the strictly positive denominators in Eq. \ref{eqn:diff_U_FedHKMVFC} ensure uniqueness since FKED values are always positive for distinct data points and cluster centers (the exponential term never reaches exactly zero or one for finite distances).
+For cluster center updates, the weighted exponential terms in Eq. \ref{eqn:diff_A_FedHKMVFC} create a strictly convex weighted least-squares problem with a unique minimum, as the composite weights $w_{[\ell]ijk}^h$ are strictly positive and the weighted squared error is a strictly convex function.
+For view weight updates, the strictly decreasing nature of the power function with exponent $-1/(\alpha-1)$ in Eq. \ref{eqn:diff_V_FedHKMVFC} guarantees uniqueness of the normalized solution, since the monotonic transformation preserves the ordering of view clustering qualities. \end{itemize} These conditions are satisfied by construction, as the FKED function is continuous and bounded, the probability simplex constraints define compact convex sets, and the update rules yield unique solutions when the denominators are non-zero (guaranteed by the strict positivity of FKED values and the non-degeneracy assumption that no data points are identical to cluster centers).
+The alternating optimization converges to a stationary point that satisfies the KKT conditions, representing a local optimum of the federated clustering objective. \end{proof}